bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 // here data is destructured and saved as 'mnemonic'
 ```

-In order ot use this in our RN app lets create a state variable to store the mnemonic and internal `generateMnemonic`  method which we can invoke when a button is clicked.
+In order  use this in our RN app lets create a state variable to store the mnemonic and internal `generateMnemonic`  method which we can invoke when a button is clicked.
 We will also need a button which will invoke generateMnemonic when clicked.
 Adding the following code achieves all of this.

 ```jsx
 // screens/home.js